naikshai2/Cybersecurity-Prework/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

-Describe any challenges encountered while building the app.
+Burp took a while to install and setup and the tutorials were really helpful to get through the whole prework assesment.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2017] [Shaishav Naik]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.